emiloberg/node-red-contrib-tellstick/README.md

 Make sure you have Telldus Center installed.
 If you own a Telldus, you probably have this already.
 If not, [download and install from the Telldus webpage](http://download.telldus.se/TellStick/Software/TelldusCenter/).
 That's it, go to step 2 below.

 #### Ubuntu/Debian/Raspbian (Raspberry Pi)
+**Note:** If you previously have installed drivers for the Tellstick, there's a possibility that you've installed `telldus-core` but are missing the `libtelldus-core-dev` which is needed for this module to work on Ubuntu/Debian/Raspbian.

 ```
 #